marco-rabaioli/peltier-educational-kit/README.md

 The repository is organized as follows:

 - `docs/` → Documentation, assembly instructions, and experiments
 - `images/` → Images and figures used in the README and docs
+- `hardware/` → Schematics and PCB files
-- `firmware/` → Code for microcontroller
+- `firmware/` → Microcontroller firmware
-- `software/` → Matlab script and functions
+- `software/` → MATLAB scripts and functions
 - `LICENSE` → Licensing information

 ## License